TD-Community/TDVersionExplorer/README.md

 #### Conversion Key Features

-- **Source Conversion Only**: Converts only source files, excluding DLLs, EXEs, and other binaries.
+- **Source conversion only**: Converts only source files, excluding DLLs, EXEs, and other binaries.
-- **Bidirectional Conversion**: Supports both upgrades to newer versions and backports to older versions.
+- **Bidirectional conversion**: Supports both upgrades to newer versions and backports to older versions.
-- **Outline Format Options**: Choose the output format for the converted file (NORMAL, TEXT, or INDENTED TEXT).
+- **Outline format**: Choose the output format for the converted file (NORMAL, TEXT, or INDENTED TEXT).
-- **Text Encoding Options**: Specify encoding for the conversion, such as UTF8 or UTF16.
+- **Text encoding**: Specify encoding for the conversion, such as UTF8 or UTF16.
-- **Rename File Extension**: Optionally change file extensions based on TD conventions (e.g., APP vs APT).
+- **Rename file extension**: Optionally change file extensions based on TD conventions (e.g., APP vs APT).
 - **Report CDK outline errors**: Outline errors found during CDK load are saved to .err file along with the converted file
-- **Independent of TD Installation**: Conversion does not require any TD IDE or TD runtime version to be installed.
+- **Independent of TD installation**: Conversion does not require any TD IDE or TD runtime version to be installed.
 - **Supports All Versions**: Handles conversions between all TD versions, including both ANSI and Unicode.
 Only x86.

 ---